Quebec hosts several successful spodumene-rich pegmatite deposits in an area known as Canada’s lithium triangle.

 - Access to deep-water ports

-The Pontax lithium spodumene pegmatite dyke (LSPD) prospect is a 100% owned property by Stria.
+The Pontax lithium spodumene pegmatite dyke (LSPD) project is a 100% owned property by Stria.
 It is located in the west-central Eeyou Istchee Baie-James (EIBJ) Territory in northern Québec.

 - 68 contiguous map-designated claims (total area: 3,613 ha).